-§ 336-29.
+§ 336-27.
 Carrying additional passengers.

-No driver of a licensed taxicab shall carry any person(s) other than the passenger first employing a taxicab without the consent of such first passenger.
+No driver of a licensed taxicab shall carry any person(s) other than the passenger first employing a taxicab without the consent of such first passenger, unless as part of job training.
 No person shall be required to ride in or to pay for a called taxicab if the same is already occupied by another passenger without their consent.
-No person shall be required to ride in or to pay for a taxicab if the driver of same takes on additional passengers without his consent.
+No person shall be required to ride in or to pay for a taxicab if the driver of same takes on additional passengers without the consent of the first passenger.
+This section shall not apply to taxicabs providing transportation services under the Medicaid program.

-§ 336-30.
+§ 336-28.
 Compliance with noise ordinance required; sounding of horn prohibited.